SPECIALIZED AND PREFERENTIAL ASSESSMENT PROGRAMS

 Once granted, the homestead exemption is automatically renewed each year.
 The taxpayer does not have to apply again unless there is a change in ownership of property or the taxpayer seeks to qualify for a different kind of exemption.

 Under the authority of the State Constitution, several different types of homestead exemptions are provided.
 In addition, local governments are authorized to provide for increased exemption amounts and several have done so.
-The tax assessors office in Jefferson County can answer questions regarding the standard exemptions as well as any local exemptions that are in place.
+The Assessors Office in Jefferson County can answer questions regarding the standard exemptions as well as any local exemptions that are in place.

 The Local County Exemptions supercede the state exemption amount when the local exemption is greater than the state exemption.